 - A current headshot (JPEG files only, 150 resolution minimum)

-- Photograph of the work being submitted (JPEG files only); considering the following reconsider the following recommendations to best capture an art piece in a photograph:
+- Please consider the following recommendations to capture an art piece in a photograph best:

 - Artwork should be level and positioned in the center of the photograph.

-- Two-dimensional works must be photographed without matting and framing.
+- Two-dimensional works must be photographed to omit matting and framing.